When you spend $50 or more!

 One cup of cucumbers is about 16 calories.

 One would need to eat about 125 cucumbers per day.
+This is a lot of cucumber eating.

 You would need about 2,300 plants per year for eating and about 10 plants for seed production.
+Let's say 2,500 plants would be needed.

 Actual numbers will depend on the type of cucumber you are growing and the growing conditions in your area.

-Make sure you get open pollinated types.
+Make sure you are using open pollinated types.

 David’s Garden Seeds®, gardening is our passion.
 We provide top quality,